ViggieSmalls/MasterThesis/README.md

     python scripts/make_noise.py 100 --shape 300 400
     python scripts/gen_temsim_input_files.py [...options...] --struct flat_noise.mrc

+Note that the generated MRC file is padded with zeros.
+This is because whenever you provide a map as input for TEM-Simulator, it first subtracts the average of the outer pixels of the volume from the entire map.
+This is a strongly simplified way to account for dislocation of water molecules.

 Tip: you can also overlap the particles with random noise maps generated this way, e.g. to simulate radiation damage.